TheOtherRolesAU/TheOtherRoles/README.md

 | Bounty Hunter Spawn Chance | -
 | Duration After Which Bounty Changes | -
 | Cooldown After Killing Bounty | -
-| Bounty Hunter Not Bounty Kill Time Punishment | Time will be added to the normal impostor cooldown if the Bounty Hunter kills a not-bounty player
+| Additional Cooldown After Killing Others | Time will be added to the normal impostor cooldown if the Bounty Hunter kills a not-bounty player
 | Show Arrow Pointing Towards The Bounty | If set to true an arrow will appear (only visiable for the Bounty Hunter)
 | Bounty Hunter Arrow Update Intervall | Sets how often the position is being updated
 -----------------------